The True Origination and Meaning of SOS Revealed

 Harmony asks “Do the letters in the term SOS represent three words?
-If so could you let me know what they are?”
-Thanks to Neal McEwen for allowing us to use information from his article “SOS”, “CQD” and the History of Maritime Distress Calls.
+If so, could you let me know what they are?”
+Thanks to Neal McEwen for allowing us to use some information from his articles “SOS”, “CQD” and the History of Maritime Distress Calls.

 There is much mystery and misinformation surrounding the origin and use of maritime distress calls.
 Most of the general populace believes that “SOS” signifies “Save Our Ship.”
 Casual students of radio history are aware that the use of “SOS” was preceded by “CQD.”
 Why were these signals adopted?
 When were they used?

 Though the SOS signal is well known in most circles these days, its original use was strictly maritime.
 The International Radio Telegraphic Convention chose the SOS signal in 1906.
 This came a year after it had become the choice of the German government for maritime emergencies.

 Many people in the general population are surprised to learn that SOS was replaced by the Global Maritime Distress and Safety System back in 1999.
 Of course a traditional SOS is still recognized and will be responded to as normal if received by the Coast Guard or other emergency services, but it is technically an outdated method of requesting aid.